The Essential Drupal SEO Modules

 Basics

-Out of the box it works, it adds canonical URL and title to all pages and adds description to content pages, this module is so configurable and gives you everything you need for modern SEO through a plethora of modules from FB to Dublin Core... just look on the extend page and enable what you need.
+Out of the box it works, it adds canonical URL and title to all pages and adds a description to content pages, this module is so configurable and gives you everything you need for modern SEO through a plethora of modules from Open Graph to Dublin Core.
+Look on the extend page and enable what you need.

-• You will need to set up a description for your frontpage, and decide on how you want to set up you descriptions (see next point) to start but that's about it.
+• You will need to set up a description for your front-page, and decide on how you want to set up your descriptions (see next point) to start, but that's about it.

 • Descriptions by default show either the body content with no character limit or if you add a summary it will show that.
-Body isn't ideal as it sets no limit, but a summary works.
-You can add a field specific for this use and then use a token to use that field, currently the default token is [ node:summary] but you could add a field and then use the new field's token [node:field_my_new_field], it's that easy.
-I will write about this too in the coming weeks.
+Using the body content isn't ideal as it sets no limit, but a summary works.
+You can add a field specifically to use and then use a token to use the field; currently the default token is [node:summary], but you could add a field, say field_my_new_field, and then use the new field's token [node:field_my_new_field].
+It's that easy.

 Other Modules that you could need

-I will write up about these in the weeks to come, on this site I am using Matomo Analytics so I won't need Google Analytics module.
-I have used it on other sites, Drupal 7 and 8 sites, and at it most basic it allows you to add your Google Analytics account number.
+I will write up about these in the weeks to come, on this site I am using Matomo Analytics, so I won't need Google Analytics module.
+I have used Google Analytics on other sites, Drupal 7 and 8 sites, and at its most basic it allows you to add your Google Analytics account number very easily.

-I have written about XML Sitemap module here or you can more details of either on Drupal website by following the links below.
+I have written about XML Sitemap module here, or you can more details of either module on the Drupal website by following the links below.

 https://www.drupal.org/project/xmlsitemap